koroonakaart/koroonakaart/README.md

 You have a proposal what to do or you can help to develop a solution?
 Take a look here > https://github.com/okestonia/koroonakaart/issues

 Open Knowledge Estonia [https://www.facebook.com/okestonia/](https://www.facebook.com/okestonia/) opened separate bank account to receive support for infrastructure and core maintance.
 We will publish all supporters and keep costs transparent.

 MTÜ Open Knowledge Estonia EE607700771004696794

 For more information please contact:

 Keegan McBride (PO of koroonakaart.ee) ⁠— keegan.mcbride@taltech.ee

-Maarja-Leena Saar (board memmber of Open Knowledge Estonia) ⁠— maarjaleena@okee.ee
+Maarja-Leena Saar (board member of Open Knowledge Estonia) ⁠— maarjaleena@okee.ee